pepstock-org/Charba-Wiki/docs/charts/Bubble.md

 ## Data structure

-Bubble chart datasets need to contain a data array of points, each points represented by an object containing containing `x`, `y` and `r`(radius) properties.
+Bubble chart datasets need to contain a data array of points, each point represented by an object containing `x`, `y` and `r`(radius) properties.

 ```java
 // creates a datapoint